cranjesh/images-test/TheSoldiersLegacyThorough.md

 "…Hanger," William Blackwood muttered with disdain.
 "The man's loyalties were always questionable.
 If anyone's meddling with the estate, it's him.
 He seemed loyal to Hawthorne for reasons I can't fathom."
 A bitter laugh followed.
 "They'll never pin anything on me.
 Not with Katherine parading her innocence and Cartwright lurking like a scolded child."

-I tensed.
-This was no casual grievance.
+I remained still, my breath held, but the floor beneath me betrayed my caution.
+A single, treacherous creak echoed through the corridor.

+William stopped speaking.

+A heavy silence followed.
+Footsteps approached, slow and deliberate.
+My pulse quickened.

+Then—a soft rustle.

+A loose sheet of paper slipped from a nearby stack and drifted to the floor.

+William exhaled sharply.
+"Damn window drafts…" The footsteps hesitated, then turned away.

-William tapped his fingers against the desk.
-"Hargreave, my lawyer says we need only wait.
+"…Hargreave, my lawyer says we need only wait.
 No will, no challenge.
 The courts will favor the next male heir, and by then, any objections will be nothing more than noise."

-I stepped back into the shadows as William strode past, his expression a mix of frustration and self-satisfaction.
-The identity of his confidant remained hidden in the library's gloom.
-Holmes said nothing but met my gaze.
-Whatever was in that chest, it was more than a legal document—it was power.
+"I'll see you out," William said, his tone clipped.
+A chair scraped back, followed by the soft tread of retreating steps.

+The conversation was over.

+Only then did I release the breath I had been holding.
+I glanced at Holmes.
+Though he said nothing, there was something measured in his stillness—an assurance that the moment had passed.

+I swallowed hard and whispered, "That was too close."

+Holmes, still watching through the dim light, murmured, "His fingers—did you see?
+He clenched his fist at the mention of the will.
+There is fear beneath his resentment."

 <br><br><br>
 <br><br><br>